Table of Contents

 - How can merchants fight code 4859 chargebacks?

 - How can merchants prevent code 4859 chargebacks?

 Note: Mastercard has discontinued the use of reason code 4859, merging it into code 4853.

 Merchants who receive a chargeback for a transaction placed with a Mastercard card may encounter reason code 4859, which indicates a disputed transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback is generally either friendly fraud or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 4859 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Mastercard chargeback reason code 4859 falls under the “Cardholder Disputes” category.
 The shorthand description is “Addendum, No-Show, or ATM Dispute.”
-This reason code means the cardholder is claiming that they used their Mastercard to make an ATM withdrawal, and either received only part of the cash amount they requested or no cash at all, despite being charged for the full amount.
+This code means the cardholder claims that they made an ATM withdrawal and didn't receive the amount of cash they were charged for withdrawing.